jundalisay/sp/content/en/research/mohammad/quran/sura-055.md

 ---

-{{< s v="1-5" >}} The sun and the moon move according to plan, precise calculation.
-- The stars and the trees submit to the laws of Enki.
-- He raised the sky and set up the balance so that you will not transgress the balance and keep the weights with justice.
-- He created
-  - man from hard clay, like bricks.
-  - the jinn from a fusion of fire.

 <sup>1-2</sup> The Compassionate Enki:
 -  has taught the Quran.
 - <sup>3</sup> created man <sup>4</sup> and taught him clear expression.